gdcc/dvcli/README.md

 - Can be extended by others using https://github.com/click-contrib/click-plugins.
   Adding support here is easy.
 That way we can split efforts but still have a common ground.
+- Create a command to set database configuration options in an idempotent manner.
+- Maybe add a XML generator for JVM options to ease their configuration?